DevJhom/mini-js-projects/README.md

 Most of the projects are inspired by Brad Traversy and Florin Pop's Udemy Course: "50 Projects In 50 Days". https://www.udemy.com/course/50-projects-50-days/

-Please feel free to share or use the sources in your own personal projects.
+Please feel free to share or use the source codes in your own personal projects.